DU defers decision to resume physical classes for science students from Aug 16 | Education

 The Delhi University on Friday deferred its decision to resume physical classes for science students from August 16.

-The university on Thursday had issued an official notification announcing that it would hold classes for science stream students in view of a decline in coronavirus cases, following which a section of teachers had expressed displeasure over the university's decision to call students to campus.
+The university on Thursday had issued an official notification announcing that it would hold classes for science stream students in view of a decline in Covid cases, following which a section of teachers expressed displeasure over the decision to call students to campus.

-He said the decision was not deferred because of the criticism of the move by a section of teachers.
+He clarified that the decision was not deferred because of the criticism of the move by a section of teachers.

+Professor Hansraj Suman, in-charge of Aam Aadmi Party Teachers' Wing, Delhi Teachers' Association (DTA), said the circular should have been issued after due consultation with teachers.

+''The circular was withdrawn because of the opposition by the teachers.
+There is a possibility of third wave of Covid coming which could be dangerous than the second wave and the decision to reopen the campus was made in haste,'' he said.
 Professor Abha Dev Habib welcomed the new notification issued by the university.

 ''As the vaccination for 18+ has just started in the country, the university should give time to students to complete their dose.
 Teaching in overcrowded rooms and labs would have meant health hazards for all.
 Many teachers and non- teaching, who fell ill during the second wave, are taking their first dose of vaccination now,'' she added.